tugcenkrdnz/Predict-Customer-Churn/README.md

-# 🛡️ ChurnGuard AI: Customer Retention Predictor
+# Kaggle Playground S6E3 -🛡️ ChurnGuard AI: Customer Retention Predictor

 ChurnGuard AI is a machine learning application designed to predict the likelihood of customer churn with high precision.
 Built with a **Gradient Boosting** architecture, the model achieves a **0.91 ROC-AUC** score, making it a reliable tool for business decision-making.